rmax/scrapy-redis/README.rst

   # Use custom redis client class.
   #REDIS_PARAMS['redis_cls'] = 'myproject.RedisClient'

-  # If True, it uses redis' ``spop`` operation.
+  # If True, it uses redis' ``SPOP`` operation.
+You have to use the ``SADD``
+  # command to add URLs to the redis queue.
 This could be useful if you
-  # want to avoid duplicates in your start urls list.
-In this cases, urls must
+  # want to avoid duplicates in your start urls list and the order of
-  # be added via ``sadd`` command or you will get a type error from redis.
+  # processing does not matter.
   #REDIS_START_URLS_AS_SET = False

   # Default start urls key for RedisSpider and RedisCrawlSpider.